+Overall, the performance of all baselines is lowest on Steiner trees and max clique tasks, indicating that these tasks are more complex for graph learning baselines.
+Similar to the results obtained in the CLRS benchmark \citep{Velickovic2022CLRSbenchmark} and by \citet{2024muellertowards} for an expressive graph transformer architecture, MST, bridges, and topological sorting provide more manageable tasks for graph learning baselines.
+We note that, despite previous benchmarks such as CLRS, there are currently no other baseline results on the synthetic algorithmic reasoning datasets we provide.

-In the case of size generalization, we observe that both baselines are relatively robust to test graph size scaling.
-However, we observe that the generalization capability to graph size is task-dependent, with minimum spanning tree, and Steiner tree tasks improving with larger graphs.
-Nonetheless, we note that this behavior may be observed due to shifts in average degree and node connectivity, using the same parameters as in test set generation, since every graph generator method selected scales with the number of nodes.
+In the case of size generalization, we observe that both baselines are relatively robust to scaling of the test graph size.
+However, we observe that the generalization capability with respect to graph size is task-dependent, with the minimum spanning tree and Steiner tree tasks improving with larger graphs.
+Nonetheless, we note that this behavior may be observed due to shifts in average degree and node connectivity, using the same parameters as in test set generation, since each selected graph generator scales with the number of nodes.
 Nonetheless, performance is decreasing for topological sorting, max matching, and max clique tasks, highlighting the inability of our selected baselines to be size-generalization invariant across all tasks.